dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-control-authority.md

 * Remote controller flight mode switch is in the position that enables SDK automation
 * The Mobile SDK is sending a command to execute a flight maneuver (e.g. executing a mission, or using virtual sticks).

 Whenever the Mobile SDK is not executing a flight maneuver, the remote controller will have control authority.

+> **Note**: If the Onboard SDK is executing a movement command, and the Mobile SDK sends virtual stick or mission commands, then the Mobile SDK will get control priority and the flight controller will ignore further Onboard SDK commands.

 ## Onboard SDK